zeiglerd/app-store/README.md

 $ DEBUG=true pm2 start src/server.js --watch ./
 ```

 #### Unit Testing

-- You must follow the [Development Installation](#development) in order to unit test.
+- Unit tests are located in the *test* folder, which is located in the root of this project.

-- Unit tests are located in the *test* folder, which is located in the root of the project.
+1. You must follow the [Development Installation](#development-installation) in order to unit test.

-- Use the following command to run the unit test(s):
+2. Use the following command to run the unit test(s):

 ```
 $ npm test